-Girl, 3, Missing From Her Bed — Father Not Convinced Daughter Abducted As Mother Suggests
+Girl, 3, Missing From Her Bed, Father Not Convinced Daughter Abducted As Mother Suggests

 — CBS News (@CBSNews) November 28, 2017

-Anne Edwards, who is a close family friend also shared Woods thoughts when it came to the possibility of Mariah being abducted.
-She described the 3-year-old as a “sweet child,” but also a very “shy” child.
+Anne Edwards, who is a close family friend, also shared Woods thoughts when it came to the possibility of Mariah being abducted.
+She described the 3-year-old as a “sweet child” but also very “shy.”
 The girl would not leave the house with a stranger, she couldn’t see her doing that with someone the child didn’t know.

 Mariah, who walks with the aid of leg braces, would have a hard time getting around without them. so wondering off on her own would be a task that would be hard to do for the 3-year-old.
 According to local ABC News, Woods states that he and his partner are hoping for the best, but as of right now, something doesn’t feel right to the father of the missing girl.
 He stopped short of elaborating just what it is that doesn’t feel right to him.